Understanding what Open Graph Tags and Twitter Cards are, how to maximize their effectiveness, and how they work with the Social Warfare plugin.

 Most of the Social media sites have multiple different tags and fields that they look at in order to populate the information needed to make a share look good.
 For example, Facebook checks first for an Open Graph title tag, but if it isn’t present on the page, then they use the actual page title.

-All of the networks except for Google Plus and Twitter look first for Open Graph tags.
+All of the networks except for Twitter look first for Open Graph tags.
 Twitter looks first for Twitter cards.
-Google Plus looks first for Schema markup, and if that’s not present then they look at Open Graph tags.

 What are the specific tags used in each set?

 Open Graph tags and Twitter Cards use very specific tags to communicate very specific information to the various social networks.
 Here is a list of each of these tags and where you can modify their output.

 Open Graph & Twitter Title & Description: These tags are pretty self-explanatory.
 We’ll pull this from the Social Media Title & Description fields on the Social Warfare custom options section of the post editor.
 If a Social Media Title or Description has not been added, we’ll use the title of the post or the post excerpt respectively to fill these tags.

 Open Graph Image: This tag will populate a preview image into the share.
 We’ll pull this from the Open Graph Image field on the Social Warfare Custom Options section of the post editor.
 If an Open Graph Image has not been set, then we’ll look for a post thumbnail.
 If that’s not set, then we won’t be outputting an image tag.